TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 }
 ```

-This seems as a good candidate for DI container, where all you need is getting a service with injected dependencies, right?
+This seems like a good candidate for a DI container, where all you need is to get a service with injected dependencies, right?

 <br>

-Today we'll focus on **practical drop-in replacement** of `symfony/dependency-injection` with `illuminate/container` in [Easy Coding Standard](https://github.com/easy-coding-standard/easy-coding-standard), how I've done with help of Chat GPT and what are the results.
+Today we'll focus on **practical drop-in replacement** of `symfony/dependency-injection with `illuminate/container` in [Easy Coding Standard](https://github.com/easy-coding-standard/easy-coding-standard), how I've done with the help of Chat GPT and what are the results.

 Nothing more, nothing less.
-If this goes well, I want to try and measure similar experiment on Rector or [legacy projects we upgrade](https://github.com/easy-coding-standard/easy-coding-standard).
+If this goes well, I want to try and measure a similar experiment on Rector or [legacy projects we upgrade](https://github.com/easy-coding-standard/easy-coding-standard).

 <br>

 ## The Main Difference between Symfony and Laravel Container

-One of often mentioned differences is that Symfony compiles container and Laravel creates services on the fly.
-But that was never a problem nor benefit for me.
+One of the often-mentioned differences is that Symfony compiles containers and Laravel creates services on the fly.
+But that was never a problem or benefit for me.

-More practical difference is that:
+A more practical difference is that:

 * Laravel tries to create every service for you without any configuration,
-* Symfony only create services you explicitly configure
+* Symfony only creates services you explicitly configure

 But there is a catch - Laravel creates everything from scratch, so I you require a service 2 times, you'll get 2 different instances.
 To avoid that, you have to **explicitly register this service**.

-I personally find **this very useful, because it forces me to write clean stateless-services** - once service depends on a state, e.g. I have to set some configuration in a random point of time except constructor, then it's not really a service design and should be refactored.
+I personally find **this very useful because it forces me to write clean stateless services** - once a service depends on a state, e.g., I have to set some configuration at a random point of time except the constructor, then it's not really a service design and should be refactored.

 <br>

-All clear? **Let's deep dive to the experiment**.
-I'll share the pull-request link in the end, so you can review all the changes step by step yourself.
+All clear? **Let's deep dive into the experiment**.
+I'll share the pull-request link at the end, so you can review all the changes step by step yourself.

 <br>

 ## Step 1: Let's create a Laravel Container

-**In Symfony**, we create Kernel, there we register service configs and compiler passes.
-Using container builder, we build a container that we fetch from container:
+**In Symfony**, we create Kernel, where we register service configs and compiler passes.
+Using container builder, we build a container that we fetch from the container:

 ```php
 $kernel = new Kernel();